CassandraOfTroy/data-modernization/README.md

 - **Comprehensive Logging**: Track transformation processes and data lineage
 - **Modular Design**: Separate modules for extraction, transformation, and loading

-### Data Team Agents
+### SQL Migration Agents

 A multi-agent system for modernizing SQL stored procedures and migrating them to modern data platforms like Azure Databricks or Azure Synapse Analytics.

 - **Multi-Agent Architecture**: Specialized agents working together to handle complex SQL modernization tasks
 - **Azure AI Integration**: Seamless integration with Azure OpenAI services
 - **PySpark Translations**: Convert SQL Server stored procedures to PySpark code for Azure Databricks
-- **Synapse SQL Translations**: Convert SQL Server stored procedures to Azure Synapse SQL
+- **SQL Analysis**: Analyze and understand complex SQL structures
-- **Test Generation**: Automatic generation of test cases and synthetic test data
+- **Test Generation**: Automatic generation of test cases
-- **API-First Design**: RESTful API for easy integration into existing workflows
+- **Command-line Interface**: Easy to use CLI for integration into existing workflows

 ## Getting Started

 ### Prerequisites

 - Python 3.8+
-- Azure Databricks workspace
-- Azure OpenAI API access
+- Azure OpenAI API access or OpenAI API access
-- SQL Server with JDBC connectivity
+- SQL Server with JDBC connectivity (for SQL to Medallion)

 ### SQL to Medallion

 See the detailed [SQL to Medallion README](./sql-to-medallion/README.md) for setup instructions and usage examples.

-### Data Team Agents
+### SQL Migration Agents

-See the detailed [Data Team Agents README](./data-team-agents/README.md) for setup instructions and usage examples.
+See the detailed [SQL Migration Agents README](./sql-migration-agents/README.md) for setup instructions and usage examples.

 ## Use Cases